 If you don’t respond, the doorbell can record the event for you to watch later – like voicemail for your home.
 You can also drop-in on your doorbell anytime to see live video of your front door.

-We like cool gadgets here at BBC Science Focus, so we tested a selection of the best smart doorbell cameras and picked our favourites.
-We chose the Arlo Video Doorbell as our top pick as it offered the best balance of price, features and performance.
+We like cool gadgets here at BBC Science Focus, so we tested a selection of the best smart doorbells and picked our favourites.
+We chose the Arlo Video Doorbell as our top pick as the best video doorbell because it offered the best balance of price, features and performance.
 It’s smart enough to work out when to alert you and when to leave you alone, offers great video and audio quality and comes with a siren feature if you need to scare someone off.

-However, there are as many different needs out there as there are door knockers, so read on to see which doorbell is the right fit for you.
+However, there are as many different needs out there as there are door knockers, so read on to see which is the best smart doorbell for you.

-While you’re likely tired of hearing about how any megapixels the newest smartphone camera has, when it comes to security camera footage quality matters.
+When it comes to security camera footage, quality matters.
 You want at least 1080p HD resolution or you’ll be left with barely visible recording.
-Super HD (1440p and higher, also known as 2K) is a bonus and gets you sharper, clearer images.
+Super HD (1440p and higher, also known as 2K) gets you sharper, clearer images.
 Digital zoom, 6x or higher, is also something to consider – especially if you might want to zoom in on a licence plate number as it sideswipes your parked car.
 And unless you have an always lit front porch, night vision is a must.

 Read more about smart homes: